Stegosauruss/CV/README.md

 ## Profile

-After being a mathematics teacher for 10 years, it was time for a new challenge so I signed up to a software engineer bootcamp.
-I thrived studying at Makers Academy, particularly during tech tests and while working collaboratively in group projects.
-Currently learning typescript and working on my own projects but I'm eager to get involved in building larger scale commercial products.
+After a successful career in education, it was time for a new challenge.
+I thrived at Makers academy, particularly during tech tests and when working collaboratively with other devs.
+I am currently continuing my studies and working on my own projects but eager to participate in building larger scale commercial products.

 #### Key Skills
 - JavaScript/React